-The ceremony begins at 12:00 PM.
-No tickets are required.
-The ceremony will last approximately 2 1/2 hours.
+The ceremony begins at 2:00 PM and will last approximately 2 1/2 to 3 hours.

 Graduates should be seated immediately upon reaching their proper seat.